philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

 ## Tiny little humans (chap 5)

-* On parents who try to have their kids hit developmental milestones (like learn the alphabet;
+* About parents who try to have their kids hit developmental milestones (like learn the alphabet;
   subtraction) sooner than their peers: "He didn't think that pushing kids to acquire skills ahead of schedule was either possible or desirable.
 He believed that children reach these milestones at their own speeds, driven by their own inner motors."
-* Cadre -- a strict frame, within which the kid has great liberty.
+* Cadre: a strict frame, within which the kid has great liberty.
 The frame usually consists of rules and times for eating, sleeping, watching Tv.
 * Dolto popularized listening carefully to one's kids and giving them the credit of being rational, while still setting boundaries (a cadre).